Democrats boycott White House border security meeting

 TRUMP SUGGESTS PELOSI SHOULD STOP GETTING A PAYCHECK AMID SHUTDOWN

 The last meeting with Democratic leaders did not end well.
-Pelosi, D-Calif., and Senate Minority Leader Chuck Schumer, D-N.Y., sat down last week with Trump, but Schumer said it ended when the president “just got up and walked out.”
+Pelosi, D-Calif., and Schumer, D-N.Y., sat down last week with Trump, but Schumer said it ended when the president “just got up and walked out.”

 “He asked Speaker Pelosi, ‘will you agree to my wall?’
 She said no. And he just got up, and said, ‘Well, we’ve got nothing to discuss,” Schumer said last week.